rdancer/php-logger-module-coding-challenge/README.md

 The modules are autoloaded using a custom function (an alternative would be to use *composer*).
 The code assumes to be running on Linux, on PHP 7.1.
 The only external library it uses is jQuery.

-The code is written to [PSR12](https://www.php-fig.org/psr/psr-12/) coding standard, and has been successfully run through a a [linter/beautifier](http://blog.programster.org/getting-started-with-php-codesniffer); it follows the [PSR4](https://www.php-fig.org/psr/psr-4/) autoloading specification (`composer` is not used).
+The code is written to [PSR12](https://www.php-fig.org/psr/psr-12/) coding standard, and has been successfully run through a [linter/beautifier](http://blog.programster.org/getting-started-with-php-codesniffer); it follows the [PSR4](https://www.php-fig.org/psr/psr-4/) autoloading specification (`composer` is not used).

 Using the `Logger` interface is very simple: `(new FileLogger()).log($message[, "warn|error")`; it is also possible to use two convenience methods, `warn()` and `error()`, which are aliases for `log(..., "warn")` and `log(..., "error")` respectively.